alcf-lidar/alcf-cosp/README.md

 ([CFMIP](https://www.earthsystemcog.org/projects/cfmip/)) Observation Simulator
 Package.

-This is a fork of [CFMIP/COSPv1](https://github.com/CFMIP/COSPv1) with for use with the Automatic Lidar and Ceilometer Framework ([ALCF](https://alcf-lidar.github.io)).
+This is a fork of [CFMIP/COSPv1](https://github.com/CFMIP/COSPv1) for use with the Automatic Lidar and Ceilometer Framework ([ALCF](https://alcf-lidar.github.io)).
 It includes support for a surface lidar and additional lidar wavelengths: 532 nm, 910 nm and 1064 nm.